 Effects of Television on your weight

-Alcohol has been known to provide the body with energy and if ingested excessively it results to weight gain.
-Smoking too can result to a number of diseases associated with obesity.
-To stay healthy and maintain a healthy body weight, it is important to shun these habits and exercise regularly.
+Alcohol has been known to provide the body with energy and if ingested excessively it results in weight gain.
+Smoking too can result in a number of diseases associated with obesity.

 Weight Gain Treatment

 There are various practices that can help you to shed some of your extra body fat.

 Feeding on a healthy diet and engaging in appropriate physical exercises are basically the best ways to achieve these goals.